zeroc-ice/ice-demos/objective-c/IceTouch/iPhone/hello/README.md

 All invocations use asynchronous method invocations (AMI) to avoid blocking the GUI thread and ensure a responsive user experience.

-This demo runs against any hello server, such as the Objective-C server from objc/demo/Ice/hello (from the Ice Touch source distribution) or from Ice/hello (from the Ice Touch demo source distribution).
+This demo runs against any hello server, such as the [Objective-C server](../../../Ice/hello).

 To test timeouts, you can use the timeout slider to set a timeout on the client proxy and the delay slider to set a delayed response in the